Free cookie consent management tool by TermsFeed Generator

 1. Wischnewski, M., Krämer, N., & Müller, E. (2023).
 Measuring and Understanding Trust Calibrations for Automated Systems: A Survey of the State-Of-The-Art and Future Directions.
 Proceedings of CHI 2023. (link)

-2. Scharowski, N., et al. (2023).
+2. Ma, S., Lei, Y., Wang, X., et al. (2023).
 Who Should I Trust: AI or Myself?
-Leveraging Human and Artificial Intelligence for Trust Calibration.
+Leveraging Human and AI Correctness Likelihood to Promote Appropriate Trust in AI-Assisted Decision-Making.
 Proceedings of CHI 2023. (link)

 3. Bansal, G., et al. (2021).
 Does the Whole Exceed its Parts?
 The Effect of AI Explanations on Complementary Team Performance.
 Proceedings of CHI 2021. (link)